Buying a used car: 10 things to check

-Planning to buy a used car?
-Read this guide first to ensure you purchase the right vehicle at the right price.
+Are you planning to buy a used car?
+Read this guide first to make sure you purchase the right vehicle at the right price.

-With help from Limvirak Chea, CEO of car maintenance and MOT booking service Fixter, we have pulled together 10 tips for purchasing a secondhand vehicle, from shopping around to servicing, and tyres to timing.
+With help from Limvirak Chea, CEO of car maintenance and MOT booking service Fixter, we have pulled together 10 tips for purchasing a second-hand vehicle, from servicing to shopping around, and timing to tyres.

-If you have any further questions about buying a used car, let us know in the comments and we will endeavour to answer them.
+If you have any further questions about buying a used car, please let us know in the comments and we’ll do our best to answer them.

 1. Check the car’s mileage